First Listen: DAWN, 'new breed'

 Snippets of kitchen-table sermons, church-altar proclamations and corner-store diatribes punctuate these songs.
 But none of the soundbites are stronger than DAWN's own monologues.
 With songwriting credits on every track, her storytelling skills are on full display.

 "I had so many men in power telling me I was too brave, too confident, too black, too ugly, too thin," DAWN recalls over gloomy sirens in "spaces."
 "That girl believed them.
-But deep inside, that girl from Atlanta said, 'F*** them.'"
+But deep inside, that girl from the nine said, 'F*** them.'"

 The song's crashing chorus — "I'ma go, I'ma do this without you / 'Cause everywhere I turn there's no you" — makes way for a riddim two minutes in that recalls Lionel Richie's "All Night Long."